 In addition to specialty shops, galleries and museums, Downtown Las Cruces is home to several murals.

-- Color Me Cruces, located on the north side of Instacopy (318 Main St.), is an interactive postcard featuring iconic Las Cruces visuals.
+- Color Me Cruces is located on the north side of Instacopy (318 Main St.), is an interactive postcard featuring iconic Las Cruces visuals.

-- Gratitude: This mural found on the north side of Coas Books (317 Main St.) features quotes submitted by community members.
+- Gratitude is found on the north side of Coas Books (317 Main St.) features quotes submitted by community members.

 - Con Amor shows off some of Las Cruces’ most recognizable features.
 Located on the east wall of Visit Las Cruces (336 S Main St.)